zhiqwang/sightseq/README.md

 This software implements the Convolutional Recurrent Neural Network (CRNN) in pytorch.

-Resize the image height to 32.
+- Resize the image height to 32, and the width should be multiple of 8.

 Run demo
 ----------